wyne1986/cordova-server/README.md

 # support platform
 * android armv , android intel , ios , windows phone
-* your can add more platform if you now how to add plugin in it.
+* your can add more platform if you know how to add plugin in it.